Browser Settings

 device_scale_factor

 Device scale factor (DPI).
-Useful for high-resolution screenshots (set it to 2).
+Useful for high-resolution screenshots (set it to 2 or 3).

 screen